borderline232/fetscraper/README.md

 # Fetlife Scraper

-A python web scraper that downloads images from a user's profile
+A python web scraper that downloads images from a user's profile on Fetlife

 ## How to use